-- 1. View the video of American expansion: US Expansion Video. - 2.
+- 1. View the video of American expansion maps in the US Expansion PowerPoint or Video and complete the discussion questions within the presentation. - 2.
 Ask students if there is something they could put in their 'learned' section of the 'KWL' chart. - Something they may have learned is that the country grew vastly at a very quick pace from the time of independence.
 This would bring up a number of logistical issues that the federal government would have to manage.